-2021-04 LIT: Approval of Lamar Institute of Technology's Strategic Plan: 2020-2025

-Upon motion of Regent Crain, with no Regents objecting, it was ordered that the Lamar Institute of Technology Strategic Plan: 2020-2025 is approved.
+2021-32 LU: Approval of Lamar University's Strategic Plan: 2020-2025 Upon motion of Regent Crain, with no Regents objecting, it was ordered that the Lamar University Strategic Plan: 2020-2025 is approved.

-2021-05 LIT: Addition of an Associate of Applied Science in Commercial Electrical Technology

-Upon motion of Regent Crain, with no Regents objecting, it was ordered that Lamar Institute of Technology is authorized to submit the Associate of Applied Science in Commercial Electrical Technology, to be implemented upon final approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board effective Fall 2021.
+2021-33 SRSU: Degree Program Addition-Bachelor of Science in Agriculture Upon motion of Regent Crain, with no Regents objecting, it was ordered that Sul Ross State University is authorized to offer the Bachelor of Science in Agriculture degree effective September 1, 2021 upon approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.